Skip to content Skip to footer navigation

 Licensed

-Your planner should be licensed to provide advice or be the authorised representative of a financial services licence holder.
-All licence holders have to register with ASIC.
+Your adviser should be registered with ASIC and licensed to provide advice or be the authorised representative of a financial services licence holder.
+You can check that your adviser is registered with ASIC and that the licence holder is licensed with ASIC.

 Expertise

-One size doesn't fit all in financial planning, so shop around to find a planner that's right for you.
-In particular, ask if the planner provides comprehensive advice or if they're an investment and placement service only.
+One size doesn't fit all in financial planning, so shop around to find a adviser that's right for you.
+In particular, ask if the adviser provides comprehensive advice or if they're an investment and placement service only.
 In short, make sure they really have expertise in the area in which they're offering advice.

 How to prepare for a financial planning session

-- Get up to speed on information your planner may not have access to, such as whether your employer is able to channel more of your salary directly into super ('salary sacrifice') or options within your existing super fund.
+• Get up to speed on information your adviser may not have access to, such as whether your employer is able to channel more of your salary directly into super ('salary sacrifice') or options within your existing super fund.

 What happens at the first meeting

-The planner should use the first meeting to analyse your needs, goals and risk profile.
-We suggest you use it to analyse the planner's professionalism and ability to meet your requirements.
+The adviser should use the first meeting to analyse your needs, goals and risk profile.
+We suggest you use it to analyse the adviser's professionalism and ability to meet your requirements.

-- Give the planner as much information as possible about your personal situation, needs, timeframe and attitude to risk.
+• Give the adviser as much information as possible about your personal situation, needs, timeframe and attitude to risk.

-- Find out exactly who the planner represents and ask if they have any preference for a particular type of investment or fund manager –if so, ask them to justify it.
+• Find out exactly who the adviser works for and ask if they have any preference for a particular type of investment or fund manager – if so, ask them to justify it.

-- Gauge the planner's attitude to strategies like gearing (borrowing money to invest).
+• Gauge the adviser's attitude to strategies like gearing (borrowing money to invest).
 Does it match yours?

 Pricing structures offered by financial planners should be flexible and give you room to negotiate.